A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - **Loot:**
     - Ameiko rewards the Party with free lodging at the Rusty Dragon for a week (worth 35sp each = 140sp)

 ## Part 2: Local Heroes (260xp, Party level 1)

 ### Desecrated Vault (80xp, moderate threat)

   - **Creatures:**
     - 4x [Skeleton Guard](http://2e.aonprd.com/Monsters.aspx?ID=372) - Explosive Death
-    - should be one skeleton for each PC in the party.
+    - should be one skeleton for each PC in the investigating party.
   - **Loot:** none

 ### The Shopkeepers Daughter (20-40xp, RP encounter)

   - **Creatures:**
     - [Ven Vinder using Orc Brute for stats](https://2e.aonprd.com/Monsters.aspx?ID=324), AC15, HP15; (>>)Power Attack fist +7: dmg 2d4+3, nonlethal
-  - **XP:** - 20xp for beating him, 30xp for intimidate or deception, 40xp for Diplomacy without hurting his daughters feelings.
+  - **XP:** 20xp for beating him, 30xp for intimidate or deception, 40xp for Diplomacy without hurting his daughters feelings.

 ### The Boar Hunt (80xp, moderate threat)

   - **Creatures:**
     - 1x elite [Boar](https://2e.aonprd.com/Monsters.aspx?ID=52).
 The boar is a particularly large example of the species.
-    - [Aldern Foxglove - Noble](https://2e.aonprd.com/NPCs.aspx?ID=882) use the noble from the GMG (Creatures N - NPC Courtiers - Noble)
+    - [Aldern Foxglove - Noble](https://2e.aonprd.com/NPCs.aspx?ID=882) use the noble from the GMG
-    - [Aldern's Servants](https://2e.aonprd.com/NPCs.aspx?ID=912) use the servants from the GMG (Creatures N - NPC Laborers - Servant)
+    - [Aldern's Servants](https://2e.aonprd.com/NPCs.aspx?ID=912) use the servants from the GMG
   - **Loot:**
     - 100sp reward from Aldern for rescuing him in the raid regardless of whether they accompany him on the boar hunt

-### Trouble at the Rusty Dragon (30-40xp, RP encounter)
+### Trouble at the Rusty Dragon (10-20xp, RP encounter)

-  - 30xp for helping getting rid of Lonjiku, 40xp for doing so peacefully.
+  - 10xp for helping getting rid of Lonjiku, 20xp for doing so peacefully.

 ### Monster in the closet (40xp, trivial threat)